cuotos/awsi/README.md

 It can generate a cache of all servers in the configured regions by calling <code>awsi refresh</code>

-It can then search for instances using the instanceId, public ip address or name tag
+It can then connect to an instance using the instanceId, public ip address or name tag If more than one server is found (maybe they have the same name) it will show you all of them and require you to use a different piece of information.
+ID is unique so this is recommended.

 Configuration
 -------------